blueedgenick/ksql-udf-overlapping-ranges/README.md

 # ksql-udf-overlapping-ranges

-KSQL / ksqlDB UDF to test whether any ranges, defined in a JSON array, overlap with each other.
+KSQL / ksqlDB UDF to test whether any numeric ranges, defined in a JSON array, overlap with each other.

 More specifically, assume that the input is an array of JSON strings.
 Each entry i this array is assumed to have attributes for the start-value and end-value of some numeric range (integral values only, limits are Long.MIN_VALUE -> Long.MAX_VALUE).